CS126SP20/THUGS-DavisKeene/DEVELOPMENT.md

         - [x] Allow the player to pick up antidote ingredients
         - [x] Make the players' health go down from certain events (swimming, mobs, etc.)
         - [x] End the game if the player gets all of the ingredients, or if they run out of time.
-        - [ ] Set up "doctors" that can give hints on the nearest antidote locations.
+        - [x] Set up "doctors" that can give hints on the nearest antidote locations.
+(MAPS)

 - <i> 5/5/20 </i>